 “The future is very bright for India.
 This is our ancient nation that has faced many adversities in the past and has emerged stronger each time.
 This is because resilience is in the very DNA of Indian people and Indian culture.
 In the post-COVID era, I clearly foresee explosive and exponential growth in the Indian economy,” the RIL chief said.

-Within a couple of decades, India will be among the top three economies of the world, he said.
+He said that within a couple of decades, India will be among the top three economies of the world.

 “The growth will create unprecedented opportunities and possibilities for young and talented people like you.
 Indeed, most of these opportunities will be created by young entrepreneurs themselves.
 I see amongst you as creators of successful start-ups,” he said.

-Ambani said that the future of energy is being shaped by unprecedented changes, which are impacting the “future of humanity and our planet”.
+Ambani said that the future of energy is being shaped by unprecedented changes impacting the “future of humanity and our planet”.

 He said that if Indian masters the synergy between the energy revolution and the fourth industrial revolution, it will surely become “one of the most prosperous nations of the world, an India that guarantees prosperity and well-being” for all Indians.

 “The most important question we face is this: can we produce growing amounts of energy we need to sustain our economies without harming the environment, without failing to fulfil our climate change obligations.
 We must be prepared to answer these questions with a very confident ‘yes,'” he said.